Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 organized as modules.
 This section specifies how code files must look like, and how they map to modules, and how modules are found.

-All `import`s are resolved at compile time and must be at the top level of a file. **Please note this is different to the Python programming language** if you are used to that one, where imports are resolved at runtime and can be inside inner scopes and functions.
+All `import`s in Horse64 are resolved at compile time and must be at the top level (not nested inside functions or other scopes).
+Please note if you are familiar with the "Python" programming language that is different, since there imports are resolved at runtime and can be inside inner scopes and functions.

 ### Code Files